iRankHub/backend/docs/api.md

 1. Set up a new gRPC request in Postman.
 2. Use `localhost:10000` as the server URL (Envoy proxy address).
 3. Import the `.proto` file into Postman and select the desired method.
-4. Input the appropriate demo data in the "Message" tab.
+4. Input the appropriate demo data in the "Message" tab, including the `token` field for authenticated requests.
-5. For authenticated requests, add the token to the metadata:
-   - Key: `authorization`
-   - Value: `Bearer <token_received_from_login>`
-6. Click "Invoke" to send the request.
+5. Click "Invoke" to send the request.

 ### Testing Flow

 1. Start by using the SignUp endpoint to create a new user.
 2. Use the Login endpoint to authenticate and receive a token.
-3. Use the token in the metadata for subsequent authenticated requests.
+3. Include the token in the request body for subsequent authenticated requests.
 4. Test other endpoints as needed, ensuring to use the correct user ID and token.

 ## Error Handling